What Is a Virtual Bookkeeper?

-You want a firm that prices based on flat monthly fees, has an efficient process when it comes to handling you as a prospect, and has a well-defined on-boarding process.
-You want a firm that has the right systems in place so that you can have what you should be able to have easily.
-In other words, you need access to weekly reports that are accurate and reliable so that you can make important decisions about where to go with your business.
+To reiterate, it’s important to look for a firm that prices based on flat monthly fees, has an efficient process when it comes to handling you as a prospect, and has a well-defined on-boarding process.
+A firm that has the right systems in place will get you what you need much faster and at a higher quality.
+In other words, you need a service that will get you accurate and reliable reports without too much effort on your part, so that you can get back to making important decisions about where to go with your business.

-If you don’t walk away from your initial interactions with your prospective virtual bookkeeping service feeling 1,000% confident that this company has your back, then just say no. Keep looking.
-Look for the picture I painted above, represented by your prospective virtual bookkeeping service.
-If your feeling is not a resounding “Hell yes!” then it’s “No.”
+If you don’t walk away from your initial interactions with your prospective virtual bookkeeping service feeling 100% confident that this company has your back, then just say no. Keep looking.
+Look for the picture painted above represented in your prospective virtual bookkeeping service.
+If you feel anything less than a “yes,” then it should be a “no.”

 In the end, your virtual bookkeeper should be a partner that can help grow your business affordably.
 Keep that in mind as you search for the right virtual bookkeeper for your small business.